dankuck/dankuck.github.io/_posts/2018-01-23-lower-speck.md

 But it's more than that.

 Since we already have all these documents coming from management, we generally think we have enough.
-Since we really *can* work directly from the documents we're given, we just do.
-Requirements specification sounds like /their job/.
+Since we really _can_ work directly from the documents we're given, we just do.
+Requirements specification sounds like *their job*.
 I'm here to design beautiful code.

 But if we make requirements documents our job, we can do it the right way and get a lot of value for ourselves.